Summary

 Alternatives

-1. Fix the syntax that a fragment can parse.
-This would create a situation where a future MBE might not be able to accept certain inputs because the input uses newer features than the fragment that was fixed at 1.0.
-For example, in the bar MBE above, if the ty fragment was fixed before the unboxed closure sugar was introduced, the MBE would not be able to accept such a type.
+fragment was fixed before the unboxed closure sugar was introduced, the MBE would not be able to accept such a type.
 While this approach is feasible, it would cause unnecessary confusion for future users of MBEs when they can’t put certain perfectly valid Rust code in the input to an MBE.
-Versioned fragments could avoid this problem but only for new code.
+Versioned fragments could avoid this problem but only for new code. - Keep

 Edit History